 • Patience and Reassurance: Let your child know that bedwetting is common and will eventually resolve.
 Consistent support and understanding can help reduce the child's anxiety and shame.

 • Protective Bedding: Use waterproof mattress protectors like Hygge Sheets and have extra sheets and pyjamas ready to minimise the stress of nighttime accidents.
-Keeping the bed dry and comfortable can help the child feel more at ease.
 Hygge Sheets are designed to provide a comfortable and effective barrier, making clean-up easier and ensuring your child gets a good night's sleep.

 • Open Communication: Encourage your child to talk about their feelings.
-A safe, supportive environment can reduce anxiety.
-Listening to your child and validating their feelings can strengthen your relationship and build trust.
+A safe, supportive environment can reduce anxiety and build trust.

 Best Methods to Cure Bedwetting: What Actually Helps?